phani-sudo/build-guide-1/topic/k2c-qli-build-ga/build_default_config_launcher.rst

       .. image:: ../../media/k2c-qli-build-ga/flash.png

-   b.
+   #.
 Select :guilabel:`Flash on device`.
 The page is updated and displays a progress bar as QSC Launcher begins flashing the software.
 Leave the device connected while you flash the software.

-   c.
+   #.
 To view the compilation progress of individual software images, expand the logs panel.

       .. image:: ../../media/k2c-qli-build-ga/flash_launcher_logs.png

-   d.
+   #.
 When the process is complete, the page displays a *Flash Complete* message.

       .. image:: ../../media/k2c-qli-build-ga/flash_launcher_flashComplete.png

-   e.
+   #.
 Select :guilabel:`Done`.

       .. note:: The device reboots after the flashing procedure completes successfully.
 To verify the updated software version, see `Verify the Qualcomm Linux version <https://docs.qualcomm.com/bundle/resource/topics/80-70020-251/set_up_the_device.html#verify-the-qualcomm-linux-version>`__.